umbraco/UmbracoDocs/13/umbraco-engage/getting-started/for-developers/licensing.md

 ### Exceeding the pageview limit

 There is a pageview limit per license per month.
-As soon as this pageview limit is reached no data will be recorded any longer within the uMarketingSuite.
+As soon as this pageview limit is reached no data will be recorded any longer within Umbraco Engage.
 It is not possible to see the data at a later moment (when you've upgraded your license for example) because the data is simply not stored.

 The pageview limit is based on the number of pageviews in a specific month (not for the last 30 days) for visitors.
 Bots will be excluded from this number!